 The table B-1 compares the existing solutions described in annex A against the security requirements defined in clause 4.3.

-NOTE 1: Expression of requirements in this table are quote and are not new requirements.
-The description of the requirements are introduced in this table for the readability purpose.
+NOTE 1: Expression of requirements reproduced in this table are quotes: they are not new requirements.
+The description of the requirements are reproduced in this table for readability purpose.

-NOTE 2: The empty cells means that information found on the existing access token technology is not sufficient to assess the fulfilment of the corresponding requirement.
+NOTE 2: The empty cells mean that information found on the existing access token technology is not sufficient to assess the fulfilment of the corresponding requirement.

 Table B-1: Synthesis on existing Access Token